 The department is organized into four program divisions: Children's Division, Family Support Division, MO HealthNet Division and the Division of Youth Services.
-The Divisions of Finance and Administrative Services and Legal Services provide department-wide administrative and support services.
+The Division of Finance and Administrative Services and the Division of Legal Services provide department-wide administrative and support services.